Anonymous-User-Codding/BPS-AKT/README.md

 - Scipy 1.3.1
 - Numpy 1.17.2

+'s' and 'e' in codes denote skill and exercise, respectively; 't' and 'f' in codes denote the ture and false response count in the past, respectively; 'x' and 'y' in codes denote two side factors;

 ## Running BPS-AKT.
-Here are some examples for using BPS_AKT model (with two side factors x and y):
+Here are some examples for using BPS_AKT model:

 (on ASSISTments2009 and ASSISTments2017 datasets)
 ```